stevensona/monod/README.md

 ---

 ## Hi!
-I am Monod, the Markdown Editor.
+I'm Monod, the Markdown Editor!

 <p align="center">
 <img src="doc/images/presentation.gif">
 <p>

-**Monod** is a (relatively) **secure** and **offline-first** Markdown editor we built at TailorDev in order to learn [React.js](https://facebook.github.io/react/) (and a bunch of JavaScript tools/libraries).
-We mainly dedicated two **Le lab** sessions to build the foundations of Monod:
+**Monod** is a (relatively) **secure** and **offline-first** Markdown editor we have built at TailorDev in order to learn [React.js](https://facebook.github.io/react/) (and a bunch of other JavaScript tools and libraries).
+We dedicated two **Le lab** sessions to build the foundations of Monod:

 * [Introducing Le lab with “Monod”, our Markdown